AKlaus/Transparent-Auth-Gateway/AzureADAuthClient/README.md

-# Direct Azure AD authentication from Swagger
+# Azure AD authentication with using `id_token` only

 ## 1. Purpose

-A quick test of _Azure AD_ authentication with minimum code.
+A quick test of _Azure AD_ authentication with `id_token` only implementing minimum code.
+This project is for testing purposes to proceed further to Auth Gateway developement.

 The used protocol OAuth 2 [Authorization Code Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow) with Proof Key for Code Exchange ([PKCE](https://oauth.net/2/pkce/)).